Basis-Theory/basistheory-integration-guides/collections/guides/encrypt_us_bank_accounts/index.md

 Your system may now be safely storing bank information, but how do you make your systems even safer?

-Basis Theory by default returns a `tokenId` and masked bank information back to your system when creating an atomic bank, so you're able to store and use this non-sensitive data while letting Basis Theory hold the raw sensitive data.
+Basis Theory by default returns a `tokenId` and masked bank information back to your system when creating a bank token, so you're able to store and use this non-sensitive data while letting Basis Theory hold the raw sensitive data.
 Storing `tokenId`s or presenting masks to end users allows your systems to ONLY have direct access to non-sensitive data!
 The raw decrypted bank account data can be retrieved from Basis Theory only when you absolutely need it and only by applications that are explicitly granted access to this raw data.

 Below is a new endpoint, showing how you can return the masked data stored in your system: